 The fact that the system is not available during such a restart

-Other elements have also been optimised.
-For example, performance data is passed without detours directly from the core to the RRD cache, notifications are created in a 'KeepAlive'-mode, and host checks are executed by a built-in ICMP helper.
+Other elements have also been optimized.
+For example, performance data is passed without detours directly from the core to the RRD cache daemon, notifications are created in a 'KeepAlive'-mode, and host checks are executed by a built-in ICMP helper.
 All of these reduce costly process-creations and save CPU resources.

 These characteristics bring numerous advantages — even in smaller installations:

-The low CPU consumption enables virtualisation to subsitute for hardware in many cases.
+The lower demand for processing power enables virtualization to substitute for hardware in many cases.

-The shock-free activation of changes allows frequent configuration changes.
+The seamless activation of changes allows frequent configuration changes.

-Demands such as cloud-monitoring can thus be satisfied, since servers can be added and removed in quick succession.
+Demands such as Cloud monitoring, in which servers can be added and removed in quick succession, can thus be satisfied.

-The graphic below shows the CPU utilization for a Checkmk-Server before and after changing from Nagios to the CMC.
-This graphic has been kindly provided by the company DFi Service SA.
+The two diagrams below show the CPU load and utilization for a Checkmk server before and after changing from Nagios to the CMC.
+These graphics have been kindly provided by the company DFi Service SA.
 At this point in time they were monitoring 1,205 hosts and 13,555 services on a server with 10 cores.

 Another project shows similar results.
 The following graphs show a restructuring from a Nagios core to the CMC in an environment with 56,602 services on 2,230 monitored hosts on a virtual machine with two cores:

 The magnitude of the difference in an individual case naturally depends on many factors.
-In the above case a smaller instance that was not restructured runs on the same server.
-Without this the difference in consumption would be even more noticeable.
+In the above case a smaller site that had not been restructured runs on the same server.
+Without this the difference in CPU and disk load would be even more noticeable.

 The CMC can of course also run classic Nagios checks both actively and passively.

 Checkmk is and will remain compatible with Nagios, and will continue to fully-support the Nagios core.
-Likewise the Checkmk Enterprise Editions will continue to have Nagios as an optional core — but only to support a migration from the Raw Edition to the Enterprise Editions.
+Likewise the commercial editions will continue to have Nagios as an optional core — but only to support a migration from the Raw Edition to the commercial editions.